MrPowers/mungingdata/docs/apache-spark/read-google-sheets-dataframe.md

   - "apache-spark"
 ---

+# Reading data from Google Sheets to Spark DataFrames

 This blog post explains how to read a Google Sheet into a Spark DataFrame with the [spark-google-spreadsheets](https://github.com/potix2/spark-google-spreadsheets) library.

 Google Sheets is not a good place to store a lot of data, but is fine for small datasets.
 Google Sheets are easy for non-technical users to understand and modify.